 A group of Trustees that manage and operate the retirement trust.

-The Training Trust Fund is funded by Member and employer contributions.
+The Training Trust Fund is funded by Employer contributions.
 The goal of the Trust is to have and put in resources in place for all members to engage in life-long learning.